eslint/eslint/docs/developer-guide/nodejs-api.md

     * `suggestions` (array): An array of objects with suggestion details to check.
 See [Testing Suggestions](#testing-suggestions) for details

     If a string is provided as an error instead of an object, the string is used to assert the `message` of the error.
-* `output` (string, required if the rule fixes code): Asserts the output that will be produced when using this rule for a single pass of autofixing (e.g. with the `--fix` command line flag).
+* `output` (string): Asserts the output that will be produced when using this rule for a single pass of autofixing (e.g. with the `--fix` command line flag).
 If this is `null`, asserts that none of the reported problems suggest autofixes.
+Either `output` or `outputAssert` must be present if the rule fixes code.
+* `outputAssert` (function): An assert function to determine if the output is correct.
+The function is passed the actual output, the expected output (only if `output` is present), and the error message `RuleTester` generates for non-matching output.
+Either `output` or `outputAssert` must be present if the rule fixes code.

 Any additional properties of a test case will be passed directly to the linter as config options.
 For example, a test case can have a `parserOptions` property to configure parser behavior: